agvieira/MediaMonks-Exercice/README.md

   `$ sudo gem install cocoapods`
   Now, go to the project folder and execute the command `$ pod install`

-4. Great :+1:, now you can open the project clicking on the file `MediaMonksExercice.xcworkspace`
+4. Great :+1:, now you can open the project clicking on the file `MediaMonksExercise.xcworkspace`